15-May-2022

 Unfortunately, many of the recommended risk-mitigation steps outlined above are overlooked, causing unnecessary injuries, loss of staff and high workers' compensation costs.6

-Stryker’s Power-PRO XT powered ambulance cot utilizes a battery-powered hydraulic system, effectively raising and lowering a cot and patient up to 500* pounds with the touch of a button, reducing spinal loading, lost or modified workdaysand increasing recruitment and retention.
+Our response inspired Power-PRO 2 powered ambulance cot—the industry's first connected powered ambulance cot—performs a true, unassisted lift with smarter hydraulic assembly and load-sensing capabilities, effectively raising and lowering a cot and patient up to 700* pounds with just the touch of a button—reducing spinal loading, lost or modified workdays7 and helping increase recruitment and retention.
+The Power-PRO 2 also reduces the chance of cot damage and medic or patient injury with new bumper detection technology.

 Saving lives shouldn’t be back breaking